 JONES, John James.
 New Quay, Cardiganshire 12.3.1892 — Aberystwyth?
 20.2.1957.
 British (Welsh) Indologist.
-Son of Thomas J., a saddler, and Elizabeth Williams.
-After school in New Quay and Aberaeron studies of Classics at University College of Wales in Aberystwyth 1911-14 (M.A.).
-Worked nine years as school-teacher of Latin in Stockton-on-Tees, Whitchurch (Salop) and Gloucester, from 1926 Assistant Keeper, 1928 Deputy-Keeper at Department of Printed Books in the National Library of Wales in Aberystwyth, from 1950 Keeper and Head of the same Department.
+Son of Thomas Jones, a saddler, and Elizabeth Williams.
+After school in New Quay and Aberaeron studies of Classics at University College of Wales in Aberystwyth in 1911-14 (M.A.).
+Worked nine years as school-teacher of Latin in Stockton-on-Tees, Whitchurch (Salop), Chester and Gloucester, from 1926 Assistant Keeper, 1928 Deputy-Keeper at Department of Printed Books in the National Library of Wales in Aberystwyth, from 1950 Keeper and Head of the same Department.
 Died little before retirement.
 Married Elizabeth Mary Davies (d.
 1955), no children.

 Publications: M.A. thesis: The native Italian element in early Roman religion.
 Manuscript 1914.